 There’s only so much you can learn of a subject on your own.
 YouTube is great but goes only so far, and I clearly have so much to learn.
 I’ve reached out to other photographers and got nowhere.
 I’m done looking for help.
 I’m at a standstill and am certainly not under any illusions about selling my work any longer.

 It’s the end of a love affair with photography for me.
+I’ve decided to stop trying to sell my work.
+It’s fairly pointless and unrewarding at this stage.
 I’ll still pick up my camera but gone are any illusions of earning a living from it.